woleet/woleet-backendkit/README.md

 - Ask you if you want to restore a private key (WIF) or generate a new one.
 - Ask you if you want to restore an API token or generate a new one.
 - Display your private key (WIF), your API token and your bitcoin address (public key).
-- Display the command line to use to run the NodeJS server.
+- Display the command line to use to run the Node.js server.

 **WARNING: The private key (WIF) is required to restore your bitcoin identity in case of system loss, and the API token is required to use the "/signature" endpoint.
 Be careful to write down and backup these 2 information carefully in order to restore your identity and service in case of server loss.**